jeffryhartanto/addressbook-level4/docs/AboutUs.md

 * Other major contributions:
 	* Implemented Undo command initially
 	* In-charge of maintaining the documentation
-	* Managing the team progress.
+	* Managing the team progress

 -----